How Big is a Quarter-Acre?

 A quarter of that is 10,890 square feet.

 But what if you’re trying to figure out how much space you need for a new garden or a backyard pool?
-Or maybe you’re trying to estimate how much land you need for your new house?
+Or maybe you’re trying to estimate how much land you need for your new house.
 If that’s the case, it’s probably better to visualize the area of a quarter-acre more familiarly.
-That can make it easier for you to figure out how many square feet are in a quarter-acre.
+That can make it easier to figure out how many square feet are in a quarter-acre.

 To do this, imagine that a piece of land is divided into four equal parts.
 One of those pieces would be one quarter-acre.
-Now think about one of those pieces mapped onto your property.
+Now, think about one of those pieces mapped onto your property.
 You could then decide whether or not you have enough land for whatever project you’re planning.

 What are the Dimensions of a Quarter-Acre of Land?